jshargrave/MintParser/README.md

 # MintParser
-This is a small tool that attempts to parse Mint.com Transaction data in a more useful format.
+This is a small tool that parses Mint.com Transaction data in a more useful format.
 The idea is that the user has complete control over how transactions are grouped together using Regular Expressions and arguemnts passed to the tool.
 Transactions are grouped using a pattern to search for and a date period to group them by.

 Technically MintParser supports any csv formatted transaction document.
 You only need to override a few arguments that are defaulted to work for Mint.com Transactions.
 You will need to tell it which columns contain the amount and date information.
 That is it.